 I bring this up, because I see people talk about sniper rifles, fully automatic military rifles and other guns that might not be all that practical for self-defense.
 If all you can legally do is defend home and property, that means that you should only concern yourself with shooting someone who is on your property and has demonstrated hostile intent.
 Hopefully, they’ll have demonstrated it by shooting at your house.

 So, any shooting you’re going to have to do is going to be relatively short range.
 That’s the kinds of guns we should concentrate on; pistols, AR-15s and shotguns.
 Let’s set the sniper rifles aside for hunting with later.

 I recommend that every shooter in your survival team have at least a pistol and a long gun of some sort (rifle or shotgun).
 As one famous firearms instructor once put it, “You wear a pistol so that you have something to fight with, while you’re making your way to where you left your long gun.”

 Some people prefer revolvers and others semi-automatic.
 As for advantage, the revolver is a simpler firearm, which means that it is less likely to have problems in a survival situation.
 That advantage can be neutralized by having spare parts for any pistol and knowing how to disassemble and reassemble it.
-Semi-automatics, on the other hand, can be reloaded much faster, helping to keep you in the fight.
+Semi-automatics, on the other hand, you can reload these much faster, helping to keep you in the fight.
 For that reason, my preference is for semi-automatic pistols.